Jump to the content

 Protect biological and cultural diversity!

-More than a third of the mammal and plant species are threatened with extinction.
-Over half of the currently around 6,000 actively spoken languages will be lost in this century.
-It is not new that species disappear and cultures go down.
-However, the displacement process accelerates so rapidly through globalization and climate change that more is destroyed than can be created.
-Terre des Hommes is therefore committed to maintaining and promoting biological and cultural diversity.
-Because every child has the right to grow up in an intact environment.
+More than a third of mammal and plant species are threatened with extinction.
+Of the approximately 6,000 languages currently spoken, more than half will be lost this century.
+The disappearance of species and the demise of cultures are nothing new.
+However, globalization and climate change are accelerating this process of displacement so rapidly that more is being destroyed than can be reborn.
+Terre des Hommes is therefore committed to preserving and promoting biological and cultural diversity.
+Because every child has the right to grow up healthy in an intact environment.
 Today and in the future.

-Cultures and people develop through the exchange with others, but the global exchange processes take place in the context of unequal distribution of power.
-Globalization paves what is not global mainstream: now there are the same films everywhere, the same music, the same fast food and fashion products.
-Wisdoms, languages and diverse other cultural knowledge treasures are lost.
+Cultures and people develop through exchange with others, but these global exchange processes take place within a framework of unequal power distribution.
+Globalization levels out what is not part of the global mainstream: Nowadays, the same films, the same music, the same fast food and fashion products are available everywhere.
+Wisdom, languages, and a wealth of other cultural knowledge are being lost.

-Man also destroys many animal and plant species.
-For example, the increasing use of machines and agriculturalism in agriculture is increasingly reduced by plant and insect diversity: FAO (UN Organization for Food and Agriculture) is estimated that up to 75 percent of global crop and variety realm have disappeared in a few decades.
-The emerging monocultures are more susceptible to pests and diseases, which in turn results in increased use of pesticides.
-The pesticides get into rivers and contaminate the drinking water.
+Humans are also destroying many animal and plant species.
+For example, the increasing use of machinery and agrochemicals in agriculture is drastically reducing plant and, in particular, insect diversity: The FAO (UN Food and Agriculture Organization) estimates that up to 75 percent of the global diversity of cultivated plants and varieties will disappear within a few decades.
+The resulting monocultures are more susceptible to pests and diseases, which in turn leads to increased pesticide use.
+These pesticides then enter rivers and contaminate drinking water.

 Protection of biological and cultural diversity

-Children are particularly often affected by pesticide poisoning; You get skin infections, hair loss or acute abdominal pain.
-According to Article 24 of the UN Child Rights Convention, every child has the right to live a healthy life.
-The United Nations also signed an agreement for the protection of cultural diversity: the "Convention on Protection and Promotion of Diversity of Cultural Expressions".
+Children are particularly vulnerable to pesticide poisoning; they suffer from skin infections, hair loss, or acute abdominal pain.
+According to Article 24 of the UN Convention on the Rights of the Child, every child has the right to a healthy life.
+The United Nations has also signed an agreement to protect cultural diversity: the "Convention on the Protection and Promotion of the Diversity of Cultural Expressions."

-Terre des Hommes, together with his partner organizations, is committed to ensuring that these internationally recognized conventions are actually implemented and thus preserved the cultural and biological diversity of the world.
+Terre des Hommes together with its partner organizations, is committed to ensuring that these internationally recognized conventions are actually implemented, thus preserving the cultural and biological diversity of this earth.

 Pay

-• Only twelve languages fill 98 percent of all websites.
+• Just twelve languages fill 98 percent of all websites.

 • There are 4,000 to 5,000 indigenous cultures worldwide.